terramate-io/terramate-docs/cli/reference/functions/tm_timecmp.md

 When comparing the timestamps, `tm_timecmp` takes into account the UTC offsets given in each timestamp.
 For example, `06:00:00+0200` and `04:00:00Z` are the same instant after taking into account the `+0200` offset on the first timestamp.

-In the Terramate language, timestamps are conventionally represented as strings using *RFC 3339* "Date and Time format" syntax.
-The `tm_timecmp` requires the its two arguments to both be strings conforming to this syntax.
+In Terramate, timestamps are represented as strings following the *RFC 3339* date and time format.
+The `tm_timecmp` function requires both of its arguments to be strings that adhere to this format.

 ## Examples